-Reduce the number of uninsured motorist in New Mexico to below the national average of 14.6%.
+Reduce the number of uninsured motorist in New Mexico to 8%, that is far below the national average of 14.6%.

 Enforce the Mandatory Financial Responsibility Act (66-5-201 through 66-5-239 NMSA) by monitoring all registered vehicles to ensure compliance with the minimum liability insurance requirements.